+UNIVERSITY OF HOUSTON PHARMACT

 Grade Appeal Form

 STUDENT INFORMATION

 Name: Date:

 Address: City, State, Zip:

 Student ID: Semester and Year:

 Primary Phone Number: E-mail Address:

 GRADE APPEAL INFORMATION

 Course Name and Number:

 Instructor Name:

-Please indicate which of the following criteria are being used as the faculty member violated a University/Collegoration The faculty member made an error in calculating The faculty member applied inconsistent grading ge rule or policy pertaining to grading. g or recording thegrade. g standards across students.

-The faculty member violated a written agreeme nt with the student.

-The faculty member violated the terms of the sy ☐ The faculty member violated the terms of the syllabus.

-The following supporting documentation is required (unless otherwise noted): • Explanation of what occurred and how the criteria checked above applies to thesituation

-Correspondence from faculty member and department chair Course syllabus Timeline of events relevant to appeal

-Assignment or exam in question (if applicable) Copy of university regulation (if applicable) Correspondence with faculty member (if applicable)

-Any other documentation supporting the appeal

 GRADE INFORMATION

 Grade Received: Grade Requested:

 I understand that information contained in the grade appeal form will be held confidential to the extent possible.
 Grade appeal information may be shared with college officials in order to conduct a thorough investigation.
 I understand that this is an appeal for a grade change, and the result may raise, lower or have no effect upon my grade.
 I hereby declare that the information is correct and complete to the best of my knowledge.
 I understand that any misrepresentation of information may result in disciplinary actions, in accordance with college disciplinary policies.
 Student Signature: Date: